JohnSantosuosso/officer_arrest_tracker/README.md

 # README

 Officer Arrest Tracker is a simple CRUD app that utilizes MVC and hand-rolled routes to create a basic web app that a police department could use to view officer information and arrest records.
-This project was built using ```Rails 5.2.6``` and a ```PostgreSQL``` database.
+This project was built using ```Rails 5.2.6``` and a ```PostgreSQL``` database and was inspired by arguably the greatest television series of all-time, 'The Wire.'

 Additional styling was added using ```HTML```, ```CSS```, and ```Bootstrap version 4```.